digitalservicebund/erica/README.md

  - Set the environment variable `ERICA_ENV` to `testing`, `development` or similar.
  - Download `ERiC-35.2.8.0-Linux-x86_64.jar` (or a newer version) from the [ELSTER developer portal](https://www.elster.de/elsterweb/infoseite/entwickler).
+ - Unpack the downloaded jar file
- - Place the following files into a `lib` folder in _this directory_ such that it matches the given structure:
+ - Copy the following library files into `erica/erica_legacy/lib` such that it matches the given structure:

 ```bash
 pyeric$ tree lib